backdrop-contrib/slick/README.txt

 SKINS
 --------------------------------------------------------------------------------
-The main purpose of skins are to demonstrate that often times some CSS lines are enough to build fairly variant layouts.
+The main purpose of skins are to demonstrate that often some CSS lines are enough to build fairly variant layouts.
 No JS needed.
-Unless, of course, when you want more sophisticated slider like spiral 3D carousel which is beyond what CSS can do.
+Unless, of course, for more sophisticated slider like spiral 3D carousel which is beyond what CSS can do.
 But more often CSS will do.

-Skins allow swappable layouts like next/prev links, split image or caption, etc.
+Skins allow swappable layouts like next/prev links, split image or caption, etc. with just CSS.
 Be sure to enable slick_fields.module and provide a dedicated slide layout per field to get more control over caption placements.
-However a combination of skins and options may lead to unpredictable layouts, get dirty yourself.
+However a combination of skins and options may lead to unpredictable layouts, get yourself dirty.

 Some default complex layout skins applied to desktop only, adjust for the mobile accordingly.
 The provided skins are very basic to support the necessary layouts.